Waitangi Treaty Grounds

 Most rangatira signed the Māori version (Te Tiriti o Waitangi) and by 1845 there was much discontent stemming from different translations of key terms in the two versions, particularly relating to sovereignty and possession of lands and other properties.

 By 1867 Māori, now outnumbered by Europeans in New Zealand and dispossessed of much of their land, were granted four seats in Parliament.
 From this small beginning the political strength of Māori grew, both inside and outside the system.

 After more than 100 years, the endurance of Māori resulted in the Treaty of Waitangi Act of 1975, an Act of Parliament which now governs and guides all Treaty-related issues and claims in New Zealand.
 This Act resulted in the formation of the Waitangi Tribunal which has heard and settled claims since 1975 and continues to be an integral part of contemporary Māori’s dedication to the struggle and resilience of their ancestors.

 Waitangi Day, a day to commemorate the signing of the Treaty of Waitangi, Te Tiriti o Waitangi, is an acknowledgement of New Zealand’s past which provides a platform for all New Zealanders to consider what the Treaty means today.
 Recent years have seen the Government come together across parties to engage with mana whenua at the place where the Treaty was first signed.

 Waitangi Treaty Grounds is proudly administered by the Waitangi National Trust Board

-Te Whare Rūnanga (the House of Assembly) is the incredible meeting house which features beautiful and intricate carving, inside and out.
+Visit Te Whare Rūnanga (the House of Assembly), which features beautiful and intricate carving, inside and out.

-The waka house is home to the world’s largest war canoe, known as Ngātokimatawhaorua.
+Walk by the waka house and touch the world’s largest war canoe, known as Ngātokimatawhaorua.
 This impressive vessel requires a crew of 76 to sail it.